- Home

 Rental Income Tax

-Rental income generated by your real estate properties in Chile is subject to income tax and must be declared in your annual tax return (Form 22).
-This income is added to your other income sources and taxed according to the Chilean progressive income tax scale.
+Rental income from your properties in Chile is subject to income tax and must be declared in your annual tax return (Form 22, filed in April).
+This income is added to your other income and taxed according to the Chilean progressive income tax scale.

 Possible Deductions